 Pro Tip: Use Homemade Grenadine For The Best Flavor!
 I think that a lot of store-bought grenadine syrups taste like snow cone syrup, while homemade grenadine (made from simple ingredents: pomegranate juice, sugar, and lemon juice) tastes deeper, richer, and more nuanced.
 I think it makes for a better drink all around!

 What Is A Dirty Shirley Temple?
-A dirty Shirley cocktail is an alcoholic version of the classic Shirley temple drink recipe, made with a splash of rum or vodka.
+A dirty Shirley cocktail is an alcoholic version of the classic Shirley temple drink recipe.
+Most variations with alcohol are made with a splash of rum or vodka.